 SiouxSanna Ramirez-Cruz is a multidisciplinary artist and educator.
 She teaches theatre studies and theatre design & technology at Emerson College.
-SiouxSanna is a delegate for the legal education firm, 1791 Delegates where she serves as theatre educator and curriculum designer for civic education projects, strategic planner for national education initiatives, and as a publicist.
+SiouxSanna is a delegate for the First Amendment education firm, 1791 Delegates, where she serves as theatre educator and curriculum designer for civic education projects, strategic planner for national education initiatives, and as publicist.
 Previously she served as director of Laura’s Center for the Arts and the Arts & Education Department of the South Shore YMCA.

 For over 25 years, SiouxSanna has built and led teams, and organizations in the arts, education, and communications.
-Currently, she serves as director of education for Broadway Experience.
+Currently, she serves as director of education for Art Inspires Me.
 In this role, she devises curricula, creates educational resources, and leads year round workshops to connect, empower, and inspire youth.
 As community relations coordinator for the Boch Center – Wang Center, formerly known as the Wang Center for the Performing Arts, SiouxSanna devised educational programming, events, and workshops in the arts for community-based organizations and teens.
-At the Publick Theatre, SiouxSanna served as director of education of the teen training intensive, The Young Company, and served as co-executive director of Riverside Theatre Works.
+At the Publick Theatre, SiouxSanna served as director of education of the teen training intensive, The Young Company, and served as co-executive director of Riverside Theatre Works

 As theatre educator, SiouxSanna can be found in the public and private school systems, on college campuses, and in community-based organizations including; Alvin Ailey Dance Theater’s AileyCamp Boston, Boston Arts Academy, Chapel Hill-Chauncy Hall School, the Fourth Presbyterian Church, Our Lady of Lourdes School.
 Saint Mary’s of the Hills School, Solomon Schechter Day School, and Westwood Recreation Department.